Gatesville, Texas: Other highlights

 Donated in 1991, the Coryell County Museum in Gatesville is home to the Loyd and Madge Mitchell Collection of about 10,000 pairs of spurs, thought to be the largest such collection in the world.
 In 2001, the 77th Texas Legislature designated Gatesville the "Spur Capital of Texas".

-As of 2014, the Last Drive-In Picture Show in Gatesville, opened by Gene Palmer in 1955—and, as of 2004, owned by his son, Audie Gene Palmer (1957–2004)—is one of 17 remaining drive-in theaters in Texas; of those 17, it is one of oldest and longest continuously running.
+As of 2014, the Last Drive-In Picture Show in Gatesville, opened by Gene Palmer in 1955 — and, as of 2004, owned by his son, Audie Gene Palmer (1957–2004) — was one of 17 remaining drive-in theaters in Texas; of those 17, it is one of oldest and longest continuously running.

 The Gatesville High School Hornets were the 2000 Texas UIL 4A high-school football champions.